spirit-q2/tic-tac-toe-python/README.md

 Send a **GET** request to `http://localhost:5000/games/<game_id>`

 ### 5. To finish the game
-Repeat steps 3 until the game is finished.
+Repeat [step 3](#3-to-make-a-move) until the game is finished.
 That is, until one of the players wins or the game ends in a draw.

 Example response for a finished game:
 ```